executors/executors/wording.md

 particular that thread-local storage will not be shared between execution agents. *--end note*]

-### Guaranteeing the blocking behavior of potentially blocking operations
+### Guaranteeing the blocking behavior of possibly blocking operations

     struct always_blocking_execution {};
     struct possibly_blocking_execution {};